kf6ufo/kf6ufo-wx-helios/README.md

 1. **Radio/Computer** – a generic setup for testing or casual use on any amateur station.
 2. **Production** – a quality build using the DigiRig interface, a Yaesu FT‑65R handheld, and a Raspberry Pi 4.
 3. **Cheapest** – the lowest‑cost option with a USB audio dongle, a simple PTT circuit, a Baofeng radio, and (if possible) a Raspberry Pi 3.

-## Supported weather stations

-This project currently only receives weather data via the **Ecowitt** protocol.
-The integration has only been tested with an **Ecowitt HP2551 Wi-Fi** station, but any weather station that speaks the same protocol should also work.
-A daemon architecture supports other protocols, but currently there is only the **Ecowitt** daemon/listener.

-## Requirements

-- Debian / Ubuntu / Raspberry Pi OS
-- Python 3.x
-- Python dependencies listed in `requirements.txt` (install into `.venv` with `pip install -r requirements.txt` or simply run `./run.sh`)

 ## Building external components